muldbjerg/muldbjerg.com/src/content/blog/2023/are-your-images-ready-for-the-web.md

 Automating it should be possible.
 I have created a few bash scripts - so I figured it was a way to make it a one step process instead.

 And here you go, here is my script.
 It could be improved.
-But with this <a href="https://www.simplykyra.com/how-to-run-a-bash-script-from-anywhere-on-your-apple-computer/" target="_blank" rel="noopener noreferrer">tutorial on running bash script from anywhere on your mac</a>, it was fast to get done.
+But with this [tutorial on running bash script from anywhere on your mac](https://www.simplykyra.com/how-to-run-a-bash-script-from-anywhere-on-your-apple-computer/), it was fast to get done.

 Here is the script - optimize-img.sh: